 Some students may opt to develop their second-year work within the context of a professional internship.

-In order to do so, you must first contact the studio, agency, or company presenting a letter of intent to do your internship.
-Then, if they confirm they are able and willing to receive you within your academic internship, you must present your research plan — including the confirmation of the location of the internship — to the program director, who will assign a faculty supervisor.
+To do so, you must first contact the studio, agency, or company, presenting a letter of intent to do your internship.
+Then, if they confirm they are able and willing to receive you within your academic internship, you must present your research plan — including the confirmation of the location of the internship — to the program director, who will assign a faculty supervisor (see previous section on assigning supervisors).

-As soon as you start the second year activities, the first thing to do before starting the actual internship, together with your faculty supervisor, or with company internship supervisor, is to sign the Internship Protocol, and write up an Internship Program.
+As soon as you start the second-year activities, the first thing to do before starting the actual internship, together with your faculty supervisor and with the company internship supervisor, is to sign the Internship Protocol and write up an Internship Program.

 The protocol is attached here: